adi221/leet-social-media/README.md

 ## Prerequisites

-- MongoDB server and ENV variables
+- MongoDB database and ENV variables

 Create an .env file on the root of the project and put